thoughtfront/node-api-server/README.md

 # API Server

 This server uses webpack to allow modular development.
 To run open 2 terminals.
-First execute the following to run the webpack build that will watch for changes

-`yarn build:dev`

-Next run the following to start the dev server based on the build
+Execute the following to start the dev server based on the dev build

 `yarn dev`